thedynamiclinker/sudocode/bin/babel.md

 0: What about them?

 1: Well like the genre of this book is totally weird.
 Like there was this story about all the humans cooperating to build a big thing, then the L||D character went and confused them on purpose which was like "Why exactly?"
-Then suddenly the book just turns into a spreadsheet about who begat who.
+Then without warning the book just suddenly turns into a spreadsheet about who begat who.
 Whoever wrote this book must have been schizophrenic or something.

 0: How do you think a book ends up like that?